BAD ENGINEERING IDEAS

 also be spotted if flying close to a craft and between any stars it's observing, as

 you would be blotting out those stars.
-You could also be detected if you don't
+If you don't maintain radio silence you would

 This is all to say that warp drives are real, aliens have already visited, it's absurd